M4tt-/kafka-python-postgres-etl/README.md

 There are many unit tests contained in the `tests` folder.
 Navigate to the root repo folder and execute:

     python -m pytest tests -W ignore::DeprecationWarning -v

+To run these tests, one should have the correct Python environment, e.g., built from `requirements.txt` with Python 3.6

 ## Contributing